B.U.M. Equipment

 B.U.M.
+Equipment is an American clothing brand under the ownership of BUM Equipment LLC.
+The brand's fashion lines include men's, women's, junior's, and children's sportswear apparel, as well as hosiery, footwear, backpacks, handbags, luggage, and eyewear.
+According to the LA Times in 1993, B.U.M.
+Equipment was "one of the most successful young men's sportswear brands in California fashion history."

-Equipment, a clothing brand under the ownership of BUM Equipment LLC, is a street fashion clothing company that was founded in 1986 in a Seattle garage.
+It is a street fashion clothing company that was founded in 1986 in a Seattle garage.
 The brand is known for its beginning as a Los Angeles casual sportswear brand for men, women, and children.

 The brand had financial troubles in the mid-1990s under the management of the original owner, Chauvin International, Ltd. It went bankrupt in 1996 and was acquired by the creditors of B.U.M.
 International Inc. and managed by SOS Management in 1997.
 SOS Management, and its successor B.U.M.
 Equipment LLC, subsequently relaunched B.U.M.
 Equipment.
-The brand's fashion lines include men's, women's, junior's, and children's sportswear apparel, as well as hosiery, footwear, backpacks, handbags, luggage, and eyewear.
-According to the LA Times, B.U.M.
-Equipment is "one of the most successful young men's sportswear brands in California fashion history."